ddelong/ddelong.github.io/_posts/2010-04-21-quick-iphone-time-saving-tip-app-store.md

   - iPhone
   - tip
 ---
 Put you App Store icon on a less frequented page.
-You&#8217;ll feel less compelled to check for updates and look for new apps.
+You'll feel less compelled to check for updates and look for new apps.